mauvera94/Agile-Multiverse/Agile_Multiverse/Scrum Team.md

 - _One_ [[Product Owner]]
 - _One_ [[Scrum Master]]

-The entire Scrum Team is _responsible for **all** product-related activities_. (e.g: stakeholder collaboration, verification, maintenance, operation, experimentation, research and development... anything else that might be required.)
+The entire Scrum Team is _responsible for **all** product-related activities_. (e.g: [[stakeholders]] collaboration, verification, maintenance, operation, experimentation, research and development... anything else that might be required.)

 The entire Scrum Team is accountable for creating a useful [[Increment of value]]  every [[Sprint]].